Correspondences acting on constant cycle curves on K3 surfaces: Correspondences from -torsion points of linear systems on surfaces.

 Thus, by Lemma \ref{lem:Z_*fult} the homomorphism ${Z_n(L)}_*:CH_1(X)\to CH_1(X)$ lifts to a homomorphism of cycles

 and we can ask whether it preserves the group $\ccc(X)$.

 \begin{theorem} Assume that $Z_n(L)$ has dimension $2$.
-Then $Z_n(L)$ acts on the group $\ccc(X)$ generated by constant cycle curve (Definition \ref{def:corrccc}).
+Then $Z_n(L)$ acts on the group $\ccc(X)$ generated by constant cycle curves (Definition \ref{def:corrccc}).
 Namely, ${Z_n(L)}_*:CH_1(X)\to CH_1(X)$ induces a homomorphism \end{theorem} \begin{proof} Assume that $Z_n(L)$ has dimension $2$.
-As observed above, projections satisfy Lemma \ref{lem:Z_*fult}, and so we have a well defined homomorphism $Z_n(L)_*: Z_1(X)\to Z_1(X)$.
+As observed above, the projections satisfy Lemma \ref{lem:Z_*fult}, and so we have a well defined homomorphism $Z_n(L)_*: Z_1(X)\to Z_1(X)$.